lizmat/raku-all-modules/skids/perl6sum/README.md

    more addends cannot be pushed to the digest.
 This also brings Perl 6 in line with the prevalent vernacular.

-3) While it is possible to build a Sum class that will take strings as arguments to .push, it is more advisable to keep decisions about encoding visible at the point of use.
+3) While it is possible (and easy) to build a Sum class that will take strings as arguments to .push, it is more advisable to keep decisions about encoding visible at the point of use.
 Consider this behavior of Perl 5 Digest:: when